Spectrum of QCD with one flavor: A window for supersymmetric dynamics: Discussion and Outlook

 Our results are somewhat larger than this bound, but considering their uncertainty and terms of size $O(1/N_C^2)$, they are reasonably close.
 This might indicate that $1/N_C^2$ corrections and the parameter $\beta$ are small.
 Obviously this finding needs to be corroborated by extending our studies to larger values of $N_C$.

+Those are further motivated, firstly, by the observation about the slope in the mass for the extrapolation of $m_P/m_S$ having the opposite sign compared to the prediction in Ref.~\cite{Sannino:2003xe}.
+Corrections to that start at $O(1/N_C)$ and can therefore be quite large.
+Secondly, results at larger values of $N_C$ will allow assessing the range of validity of the two different theoretical predictions in Refs.~\cite{Sannino:2003xe}~and~\cite{Armoni:2005qr}.
+The latter predicts a value of $1/3$ for the ratio $m_P/m_S$ at $N_C=3$ in the massless limit.

-We have provided an improved estimate compared to previous results that appeared as Proceedings in Ref.~\cite{Farchioni:2008na} (based on Ref.~\cite{Farchioni:2007dw}), where a value of 0.410(41) was found for the pseudoscalar to scalar mass ratio.
+We have provided an improved estimate, concerning cutoff effects and assessment of systematic errors, compared to previous results that appeared as Proceedings in Ref.~\cite{Farchioni:2008na} (based on Ref.~\cite{Farchioni:2007dw}), where a value of 0.410(41) was found for the pseudoscalar to scalar mass ratio.

-Besides having tested the predictions made in Ref.~\cite{Sannino:2003xe} for the spin-zero one flavour QCD mesonic state, we further provided information on the vector spectrum that can be interpreted as the leading order prediction for the $\mathcal{N} = 1$ super Yang-Mills vector states.
+Besides having tested the predictions made in Refs.~\cite{Sannino:2003xe,Armoni:2005qr} for the spin-zero one flavour QCD mesonic state, we further provided information on the vector spectrum that can be interpreted as the leading order prediction for the $\mathcal{N} = 1$ super Yang-Mills vector states.

 In order to assess the size of higher order effects we are extending the computation considering $N_C=4,5$ and 6.
 A preliminary account appeared in Ref.~\cite{DellaMorte:2022htz}.